 NASA probes to study weather in outer space

-Venus (L) viewed as a small black dot, passes across the sun as seen from a weather observatory in Manila on June 6, 2012.
+Venus, seen as a small black dot, passes across the sun in this 2012 view from a weather observatory in Manila, Philippines.

 Jeff Horwich: This morning NASA delayed the launch of two new weather satellites.
 But it's not about the weather down here -- they'll track the weather in outer space.
 Why is that worth a price tag of $700 million?
 Here's Sally Herships.

 Sally Herships: How high up do you need to travel before you start worrying about weather conditions in outer space?